My Process and What Inspires Me

 Can You Find the Crown?

 Back Story: Art historians tell us that the artist Basquiat first started adding his highly recognizable 3-pronged crown in honor of those who most inspired him.
-His use of the crown evolved with his art, and toward the end of his short life symbolized royalty, talent, and his fight against oppression.
-I've adopted Basquiat's use of the crown to honor those that inspired me to turn my life around and make the bold move of painting for a living.
-Each of the four prongs in my crowns stand for four separate and moments where something significant happened to propel me forward.
+Basquiat’s use of the crown evolved with his art.
+Toward the end of his short life it symbolized royalty, talent, and his fight against oppression.